Privacy Impact Assessment Guide: 7 Best Practices to Master PIAs

-As many individuals and companies are now discovering, California's new privacy law, California Consumer Privacy Act (CCPA), went into effect last week, and the Golden State officially has the most robust consumer data protection in the United States.
+But the CPRA passed relatively seamlessly only because of its predecessor, a ground-breaking privacy law: the California Consumer Privacy Act (CCPA), which passed the ballot in 2018 went into effect on January 1, 2020.
+The Golden State officially has the most robust consumer data protection in the United States.
 It fits for the new decade that California— which has always led the legislative landscape in consumer protection laws— has once taken into their own hands continued to protect its citizens.
 Since 1972, privacy has been an inalienable constitutional right of all Californians.
 Earlier last year, San Francisco banned the use of live facial recognition systems by police and security agencies.
 The ban also prohibits the use of data gathered by facial recognition systems.
 New year, a new decade, new rights.

 In response to the California law, the United States Congress enacted in 2003 the federal CAN-SPAM Act, which explicitly preempted state laws seeking to ban or regulate email spam.
 The CAN-SPAM Act makes it unlawful for any person to send a commercial email message unless that email message clearly and conspicuously identifies that it is an advertisement or a solicitation (unless prior consent has been obtained).
 Further, it requires that senders provide notice to the recipient of her ability to opt-out from further commercial email messages, and lists a valid physical postal address for a sender.

 California is again taking the lead with comprehensive data privacy legislation.
 The CCPA passed unanimously in June 2018.
 It's the first law in the US to set up a comprehensive set of rules around consumer data, "similar" to the European Union's General Data Protection Regulation (GDPR).